Education: Frequently Asked Questions About Sexual Health

 I am pregnant and I can not have a child at this time.
 Does Planned Parenthood provide abortions?
 Where can I go and how much do they cost?

 Pill abortions (induced by drugs and sometimes called "medical abortions" or "the abortion pill") are available between 5 and 7 weeks of pregnancy and the cost is $500.
 In-clinic abortions are available from 6 to 12 weeks of pregnancy and cost $400.
 As prices are subject to change, please check with the health center when you call.

 Whichever method you choose, the state of Indiana requires that you must meet with a nurse practitioner or physician, who will read you state-mandated information, at least 18 hours before the procedure.
 This requirement can be met at many local Planned Parenthood health centers, in addition to the sites performing abortions, but you will need to call your health center to make an appointment.
-The abortion site you choose can help you find a Planned Parenthood of Indiana location where you can hear the information.
+The abortion site you choose can help you find a Planned Parenthood of Indiana and Kentucky location where you can hear the information.